DustinHartzler/PharmToTable/wp-content/plugins/sensei-lms/readme.txt

 = Does Sensei support live courses, Zoom integration, or webinars? =

 Yes!
 You can add links to Zoom, Google Meet, or whatever platform you choose in a course lesson.
-In addition, Sensei includes a meeting lesson type you can select when creating a new lesson to help make this even easier.
+In addition, Sensei includes a meeting lesson layout you can select when creating a new lesson to help make this even easier.

 = Does Sensei work in WordPress Multisite? =